 - Wisk eggs and sugar together in a mixer until it gets light and fluffy.

-- Melt the butter, let it cool down and then ad it to the eggs and sugar.
+- Melt the butter, let it cool down and then add it to the eggs and sugar.

 - Stir gently.

-- Mix in an other bowl the flour, baking soda and the spices together and ad it little by little to the other mixture together with the buttermilk.
+- Mix in another bowl the flour, baking soda and the spices together and add it little by little to the other mixture together with the buttermilk.

 - Finally ad 1 cup of chopped mixed nuts and raisins to the batter and stir again.